Project Riese: Głuszyca

-The town of Głuszyca (German: Wüstegiersdorf) and its vicinity was the location of many labour camps connected to Project Riese.
-From October 1943 to March 1945 manufacturing plants of Friedrich Krupp AG were relocated here from Essen.
-They took over two textile factories belonging to Meyer-Kauffmann Textilwerke AG and adapted them to armaments production.
-An air-raid shelter was built inside a nearby hill.
-It consists of two tunnels, sixty per cent reinforced by concrete and bricks (240 m, 600 m^{2}, 1,800 m^{3}).
+The town of Głuszyca (German: Wüstegiersdorf) and the surrounding area were home to many labour camps connected to Project Riese.
+From October 1943 to March 1945, manufacturing plants belonging to Friedrich Krupp AG were relocated here from Essen.
+The company took over two textile factories belonging to Meyer-Kauffmann Textilwerke AG and adapted them for the production of armaments.
+An air-raid shelter was constructed inside a nearby hill.
+Consisting of two tunnels, 60% of it is reinforced with concrete and bricks.
+(240 m, 600 m^{2}, 1,800 m^{3}).

-In November 1943, GL III Wüstegiersdorf was established for forced labourers from the Soviet Union in textile factory of Kammgarnspinnerei Stöhr & Co.
-AG and existed until the end of the war.
-In April 1944, AL Wüstegiersdorf was created in the same location for prisoners of concentration camps, between 700 and 1,000 Jews from Hungary and Poland.
-It was also a main storehouse of food and clothes, administration center, and headquarters for the commander of AL Riese.
-Evacuation of the camp took place in February 1945.
+In November 1943, the GL III Wüstegiersdorf was established for Soviet prisoners of war in the Kammgarnspinnerei Stöhr & Co.
+AG textile factory, and it existed until the end of the war.
+In April 1944, AL Wüstegiersdorf was set up at the same location to hold prisoners from concentration camps.
+Between 700 and 1,000 Jews from Hungary and Poland were held there.
+The camp also served as a main storehouse for food and clothing, as well as an administrative centre and the headquarters of the commander of AL Riese.
+The camp was evacuated in February 1945.

-In November 1943, GL II Dörnhau was established in the village of Kolce (German: Dörnhau).
-The camp occupied a closed textile factory of brothers Giersch and was inhabited by forced labourers from Poland and the Soviet Union.
-In June 1944, AL Dörnhau was created in the same location for prisoners of concentration camps from Hungary, Poland, and Greece of Jewish origin.
+GL II Dörnhau was established in the village of Kolce (German: Dörnhau) in November 1943.
+The camp was located in a closed textile factory owned by the Giersch brothers and was inhabited by forced labourers from Poland and the Soviet Union.
+In June 1944, AL Dörnhau was set up in the same location to hold concentration camp prisoners of Jewish origin from Hungary, Poland and Greece.
 Several barracks were added.
-That autumn, the camp was also designated as a central infirmary for severely ill with no prospects of recovery.
-Twenty-five local mass graves have been excavated after the war with 1,943 victims.
+That autumn, the camp was also designated a central infirmary for the severely ill with no prospect of recovery.
+After the war, twenty-five local mass graves containing 1,943 victims were excavated.
 The camps were liberated in May 1945.